Choosing Information Technology

 |Advanced Level||No previous knowledge is required||2 years||5 lessons per week||1 tutorial per week

 2 practice sessions per week

 |Intermediate Level||No previous knowledge is required||2 years||3 lessons per week||N/A|

-- Information Technology Advanced or Intermediate cannot be taken with Computing Advanced or Computing Intermediate.
+- IT Advanced or IT Intermediate cannot be taken with Computing Advanced or Computing Intermediate.

 The teaching programme is supplemented by:

 - Guest speakers from IT and Computing related faculties at the University of Malta and from other institutions.

 - Visits to the different relevant entities.

 - Careers in software development, web development and systems analysis.